dchud/osha-dedupe/README.md

 sample set of OSHA inspection records.

 This script was developed on OS X 10.11.3 using Anaconda and Python 3.5.
-On an ubuntu machine, you will need anaconda installed as well as the gcc and g++ system packages to successfully install the dedupe library.
+On an ubuntu machine, you might want to have Anaconda installed as well as the gcc and g++ system packages to successfully install the dedupe library without heavy lifting.